Benjaspet/ponjo-docs/docs/ponjo-api/endpoints/Elixir-Music.md

 }
 ```

-## Get Now Playing Track
+## /v1/elixir/nowplaying

-Get information about the track currently playing in a guild.
+- Get information about the track currently playing in a guild.
+- Request type: `GET`

 | **Parameter** | **Type** | **Details** | **Required** |
 | :---: | :---: | :---: | :---: |